2020 Hong Kong national security law: Prelude to legislation

-In 2019, the Hong Kong government introduced an extradition law amendment bill proposing to allow extradition to countries and territories that have no formal extradition agreements with Hong Kong, including Taiwan and Mainland China, in certain circumstances.
+In 2019, the Hong Kong government introduced an extradition law amendment bill proposing to allow extradition to countries and territories that have no formal extradition agreements with Hong Kong, including Taiwan and mainland China, in certain circumstances.

 The bill sparked continuing protests, and was later withdrawn.
 The Chinese authorities attributed the instability to failing to exert critical influence over local affairs.
 The South China Morning Post reported that the Chinese central government believed that the political climate in Hong Kong, due to the protests, precludes the passage of national security legislation under Article 23, while Chief Executive Carrie Lam added that the protests made the law more necessary than before, and so China resorted to enactment of security measures through the National People's Congress (NPC) instead.

-On 15 April, the head of the liaison office in Hong Kong, Luo Huining, called for the rapid passing of a national security law for the city.
+On 15 April, the head of the Hong Kong Liaison Office, Luo Huining, called for the rapid passing of a national security law for the city.

 On 18 June 2020, the Chinese government introduced a draft to the NPC, aiming for the session to take three days.
 This is a much more rapid process than bills in the NPC, which go through three different rounds of approval.